mg-04/mg-04.github.io/_pages/cv.md

 **Organizational Committee Member, Columbia Global China Connection**
 Sept.
 2024 - present
 - Organizing social, cultural, and pre-professional events for Chinese students at Columbia.
-- Collaborating with a team of 10 to manage GCC's website and social media.
+- Collaborating with a team of 10 to manage GCC's website and social media platforms.

 **Member, Columbia University Chinese Students and Scholars Association**
 Sept.
-2024 - present
+2024 - May 2025
 - Member of the Community Development and Engagement Department.
 - Contributed to planning large-scale social activities and community-building initiatives across campus.